HarperDB/documentation/docs/components/writing-extensions.md

    resources.set(relative_path, GeneratedResource);
 }
 ```
 We can also implement a handler for directories.
 This can be useful for implementing a handler for broader frameworks that load their own files, like Next.js or Remix, or a static file handler.
-HarperDB includes such a plugin for fastify's auto-loader that loads a directory of route definitions.
+HarperDB includes such a extension for fastify's auto-loader that loads a directory of route definitions.
 This hook looks like:
 ```javascript
 export function handleDirectory?(relative_path, path, resources) {
 }
 ```
 Note that these hooks are not mutually exclusive.
-You can write a plugin that implements any or all of these hooks, potentially implementing a custom protocol and file handling.
+You can write a extension that implements any or all of these hooks, potentially implementing a custom protocol and file handling.

 ## Data Source Components
 Data source component implement the Resource interface to provide access to various data sources, which may be other APIs, databases, or local storage.
 Components that implement this interface can then be used as a source for caching tables, can be accessed as part of endpoint implementations, or even used as endpoints themselves.
 See the [Resource documentation](../reference/resource.md) for more information on implementing new resources.

-## Content Type Plugins
+## Content Type Extensions
 HarperDB uses content negotiation to determine how to deserialize content incoming data from HTTP requests (and any other protocols that support content negotiation) and to serialize data into responses.
 This negotiation is performed by comparing the `Content-Type` header with registered content type handler to determine how to deserialize content into structured data that is processed and stored, and comparing the `Accept` header with registered content type handlers to determine how to serialize structured data.
 HarperDB comes with a rich set of content type handlers including JSON, CBOR, MessagePack, CSV, Event-Stream, and more.
 However, you can also add your own content type handlers by adding new entries (or even replacing existing entries) to the `contentTypes` exported map from the `server` global (or `harperdb` export).
 This map is keyed by the MIME type, and the value is an object with properties (all optional):
 `serialize(data): Buffer|Uint8Array|string`: If defined, this will be called with the data structure and should return the data serialized as binary data (NodeJS Buffer or Uint8Array) or a string, for the response.
 `serializeStream(data): ReadableStream`: If defined, this will be called with the data structure and should return the data serialized as a ReadableStream.
 This is generally necessary for handling asynchronous iteratables.